 3.1 The Overview and Scrutiny work planning process for 2022-24 is unlikely to be completed by the time of the next meeting of the Panel.
-The Panel therefore needs to agree provisional items for its next meeting, pending formal agreement of the work plan.
+The Panel therefore needs to be agree provisional items for its next meeting pending this.